-- 3.2.11 All dangerous and poisonous chemicals used in the laboratory must be contained, labelled and kept in a locked cabinet by a designated safety officer.
-The laboratory shall follow the guidelines from the relevant authorities. - 3.2.12 Safety Data Sheets shall be documented for each hazardous chemical in the laboratory and be readily available at every point of use and storage.
-The designated safety officer shall maintain the location of such documentation. - 3.2.13 A chemical hygiene plan (CHP) shall be developed and shall define storage requirements, handling procedures (including requirements for personal protective equipment), location and the medical procedures that are to be followed should accidental contact or over-exposure occur.
+- 3.2.11 All dangerous and poisonous chemicals used in the laboratory must be contained, labelled and kept in a locked cabinet by a designated staff trained in chemical safety.
+The laboratory shall follow the guidelines from the relevant authorities. - 3.2.12 Safety Data Sheets (SDS) shall be documented for each hazardous chemical in the laboratory and be readily available at every point of use and storage.
+The designated staff shall maintain the location of such documentation. - 3.2.13 A chemical hygiene plan (CHP) shall be developed and shall define storage requirements, handling procedures (including requirements for personal protective equipment), location and the medical procedures that are to be followed should accidental contact or over-exposure occur.
 Monitoring of vapour levels of potentially toxic substances is required at a defined interval.
 The indications for these monitoring activities shall be defined in the CHP and records of monitoring shall be documented.
-All testing staff shall be provided appropriate training in safe handling procedures. - 3.2.14 CHP shall specify the clinical symptoms or the environmental condition (such as spills) that occur during over-exposure.
-When such conditions exist, the CHP shall have procedure for the appropriate medical attention to be provided. - 3.2.15 The CHP shall be reviewed annually and all employees shall be trained.
+All testing staff shall be provided appropriate training in safe handling procedures. - 3.2.15 The CHP shall be reviewed annually and all employees shall be trained.